-For 150 years, Hospital for Special Surgery (HSS) has trained the minds, hearts, and hands of some of the finest orthopaedic surgeons in the nation.
+Since its founding in 1863, HSS has trained the minds, hearts, and hands of some of the finest orthopedic surgeons in the United States.
 A steadfast commitment to excellence in education dates back to the Hospital's earliest traditions and continues to influence its present-day mission and vision.
-In the above timeline, HSS’s special commemorative publication, you will read highlights of our history and see our transformation from a small orthopedic hospital in a brownstone on Second Avenue to a major Academic Medical Center that is the preeminent musculoskeletal hospital in the world.
-The Surgeons-in-Chief who led us on this journey are featured in more detail below.
+In the below timeline, read highlights of our history and see our transformation from a small orthopedic hospital in a brownstone on Second Avenue to a major academic medical center that is the preeminent musculoskeletal hospital in the world.

 1863 – Dr. James A. Knight, Surgeon-in-Chief: The Hospital for the Relief of the Ruptured and Crippled is founded with the support of Robert M. Hartley of the New York Society for the Relief of the Ruptured and Crippled